Certification: AI-driven Test Automation

 Remember how there might be multiple focus areas on the page?
 You can easily combine indexes with relative locations:

-click on the second "Add to Cart" within the context of "Section 1"
+click on the second "Add to Cart" in the section "Section 1"

 testRigor supports drag and drop for elements and files.
 Use “drag onto” command